Modern Slavery Statement

 Due diligence and risk assessment

-Procurement work closely with other universities and the University is a member of the Southern Universities Purchasing Consortium (SUPC).
+The University’s Procurement team work closely with other universities and the University is a member of the Southern Universities Purchasing Consortium (SUPC).
 SUPC publishes its own Modern Slavery Statement and has registered with the Transparency in Supply Chains Platform (TISC ) report website as a demonstration of its compliance to its commitment to eradicating Modern Slavery throughout the SUPC supply chains supporting higher education.
 SUPC is also in turn a member of Procurement England Limited (PEL), the share vehicle by which English higher education purchasing consortia manage joint developmental and improvement projects for collaborative procurement in our sector.
 Together, the purchasing consortia have published a shared Sustainability Policy to which all PEL member consortia are committed.
 This policy contains steps that form part of the supplier selection for the major contract procurement processes that are conducted for the consortium members.

 In conjunction with the SUPC, The University’s Procurement function also work with and procure from other Government backed purchasing Consortia such as the Crown Commercial Services (CCS) in cases where SUPC are unable to offer certain services and supplies the University needs.
 All the Consortia the University uses are broadly comparable with the SUPC when it comes to the rigor in their approach to eradicating Modern Slavery in their Supply Chains.